Sign up for Julie's monthly newsletter!

 Early History (synopsis)

 Julie Lyonn Lieberman grew up in Montclair, New Jersey.
 Her parents, Dr. Rosilyn Wilder (d.2006), actress, educator, director, and author, and Ben Lieberman (d.
 1999), journalist and sculptor, exposed her to dance, theater, and music lessons from age two, on.
-Her sister, Jeannie Deva, was a prominent vocal coach, singer, and authored of The Contemporary Vocalist.
+Her sister, Jeannie Deva, was a prominent vocal coach, singer, and authored The Contemporary Vocalist.
 Her husband, Len Cascia, is an instrument-builder, software programmer, and plays pedal steel, guitar and piano.
 They married in 1998.
 She was exposed to American and world roots music from an early age.
 Her family was extremely active on the folk music scene, helping to start the Folk Society of Northern New Jersey.
 Her cousins booked the U.S. tour for the Boys of the Lough—with whom she traveled as a teen, and her Uncle, Robert Weiss, created the alternative to Tanglewood, The Music Inn, in the Berkshires, which was run by her cousin, David Rothstein.

 Between the years 1962 to 1976, Lieberman studied classical violin with Samuel Applebaum, Nancy Clarke, Romuald Tecco, Stanley Richie, William Henry, and at Manhattan School of Music Prep Division.
 While in college at Sarah Lawrence College (1972–1976, BA) she began eight years of study off-campus with jazz pianist Sal Mosca (1974–1982).
 Later, she earned her MA at New York University Gallatin Division.

 During the eighties, Lieberman produced the First, Second, and Third American Jazz String Summits in New York City.
-These seminal events helped put improvised strings on the map.
+These seminal events helped put improvised string players on the map.
 She presented over thirty improvising string players, such as Claude “Fiddler” Williams, Darol Anger and Dave Balakrishnan’s first installment of Turtle Island String Quartet, David Darling, John Blake, Jr., Scarlet Rivera, Vicki Horner Richards, L. Subramanium, L. Shankar, and more, helping many of these artists achieve recognition on a broader scale through coverage of the concerts by The New York Times, The Daily News, The New York Post, prominent radio programs like “New Sounds” with John Schaefer, host, as well as through string magazine coverage.
 Her first National Public radio series, The Talking Violin, premiered in 1989, and featured the history of improvisation on violin from 1925 through the late eighties.
 Over fifty improvising violinists were included.
 Ms. Lieberman also helped create and appeared in the documentary film, Improvised Violin: Four Personal Views, with Leroy Jenkins, Billy Bang, and John Blake, Jr. In the late eighties.
 She also toured with the bilingual theatre company as musical director to perform Della Burford's "Journey to Dodoland" throughout NYC and Guatemala.